Marquesses in the United Kingdom: Peerage of the United Kingdom

 The title Marquess was always higher than that of an Earl.
-In the late 19th and the 20th century many Viceroys of India were appointed as marquesses after their term of office.
+In the late 19th and the 20th century many Viceroys of India were created marquesses after their term of office.
 (It is indicative of the importance of the Indian Empire in British national life that retiring Viceroys were offered marquessates while retiring prime ministers were offered only earldoms).
 Some of the German relations of King George V were made marquesses in the Peerage of the United Kingdom after renouncing their German princely titles in 1917.
 Prince Louis of Battenberg, the princely head of the Battenberg family and the maternal grandfather of Prince Philip, Duke of Edinburgh, became the first Marquess of Milford Haven.

 The last marquess created by the British crown was the Marquess of Willingdon in 1936.
 The creation of new hereditary titles is today confined almost exclusively to members of the royal family, but the creation of new marquessates appears to have ceased entirely.
 When new Royal Dukes are created (such as the Duke of Cambridge in 2011), the preferred next-highest subsidiary title appears to be that of an earldom.
 No explanation for this apparent policy of omitting marquessates has been forthcoming.

 Forms of address

 An English or British marquess is formally styled "The Most Honourable The Marquess of [X]" and less formally styled "Lord [X]', and his wife "Lady [X]".
 As with dukes, all sons of a marquess have the courtesy style of "the Lord Forename [Surname]" and all daughters have the courtesy style of "the Lady Forename [Surname]".
 The style for the eldest son, however, is often trumped by a subsidiary title of his father, such as earl or viscount, which is used instead.
 Especially for signing documents, the signature being only the name of the title, [X]).
 This form of signature is true for all peers, including peers by courtesy.
-For example, The Marquess of Salisbury would sign his name merely "Salisbury".
+For example, the Marquess of Salisbury would sign his name merely "Salisbury".

 A marquess by courtesy, however (who would always be the heir to a dukedom, since the courtesy title of an heir must always be at least one rank below that of the peer), does not enjoy the style of "Most Honourable", but is merely Marquess of [X], without the definite article.
 The genuine marquess as a peer, however, is always "The Most Honourable The Marquess of [X]", to differentiate a marquess by courtesy (i.e., the heir to a dukedom) from a marquess in his own right.

 The spelling of the title in a few older Scottish cases is "Marquis", particularly when the title was created prior to the formation of the Kingdom of Great Britain in 1707.